Volunteer with the Iraq Response Program

 All volunteer positions in the Iraq Response Program are in-field.
 In the Kurdistan region of Iraq, we work closely with the Department of Health and other service providing organizations supporting refugees and internally displaced persons.
 Our focus is on capacity building through lactation training and support within camps outside of Dohuk.
 NPI teams provide this training to clinic staff, community workers, traditional birth attendants, and peer supporters so that they can continue to provide care within their own communities.

-Some of NPI’s core activities will be based on the design of its successful interventions among refugee populations in Greece where NPI has deployed trained infant feeding specialist such as International Board Certified Lactation Consultants (IBCLCs), peer supporters, health visitors, nurses, breastfeeding counselors, midwives, and infant feeding in emergency experts to provide lactation support to pregnant and breastfeeding mothers.
+Some of NPI’s core activities will be based on the design of its successful interventions among refugee populations in Greece where NPI has deployed trained infant feeding specialist such as lactation consultants, peer supporters, health visitors, nurses, breastfeeding counselors, midwives, and infant feeding in emergency experts to provide lactation support to pregnant and breastfeeding mothers.

 In Iraq, NPI plans to expand lactation services by training health workers and establishing a network of peer to peer support services personnel.
 Health worker training will consist of educational sessions as well as clinical hands-on training where relevant and include pre- and post-assessments to measure the success of the program.
 NPI will provide additional and continued mentorship to health care workers through continuing education and facilitating the delivery of community workshops by these health workers.